 You know that it is essential for your website to rank well on Google.
-But you don’t know how to get it done, so you’re spending countless hours figuring out why it isn’t working.
-You may have wasted money on online advertising or hired a consultant who didn’t deliver what they promised.
+But you don't know how to get it done, so you spend countless hours figuring out why it isn't working.
+You may have wasted money on online advertising or hired a consultant who didn't deliver what they promised.

 Many people believe SEO is dead.
 They think it only works for big businesses that spend thousands per month on search engine optimisation.
-In this guide, you’ll learn proven tactics that will help optimise and get your website ranking on the first page of Google.
+In this guide, you'll learn proven tactics that will help optimise your website ranking and get it on the first page of Google.

-You’ll discover the best ways to get noticed by your customers without paying a dime.
-You’ll learn how to build links to your site, build social media profiles, and make sure your site is optimised for mobile.
+You'll discover the best ways to get noticed by your customers without paying a dime.
+You'll learn how to build links to your site, build social media profiles, and ensure your site is optimised for mobile.

-If you’re interested in building a profitable online business, it’s essential to focus on getting your website ranking high up in the SERPs.
+If you're interested in building a profitable online business, focusing on ranking your website high in the SERPs is essential.
 There are many ways to accomplish this.
-You can also make money from a search engine marketing perspective, and we’ll show you how to do that.
+You can also make money from a search engine marketing perspective, and we'll show you how to do that.

 Understand the Google Algorithm

-Google’s algorithm is the complex set of rules that dictate website ranking on the results page.
-There are dozens of factors that play into how a particular site ranks in the search engine results.
+Google's algorithm is the complex rules that dictate website ranking on the results page.
+Dozens of factors play into how a particular site ranks in the search engine results.

 Google has continuously changed its website ranking algorithm to ensure that it displays the most relevant results for its users.
-While there’s no way to predict how any particular site will rank, you can follow some general guidelines to ensure that your site is in a position to appear when someone searches for something.
+While there's no way to predict how any particular site will rank, you can follow some general guidelines to ensure that your site can appear when someone searches for something.

 You can use this knowledge to your advantage.
 The Google algorithm rewards websites that rank high in organic results.

-If you want to get into the top spots in organic results, you should focus on producing content that Google’s algorithm will rank highly.
-This involves creating unique, helpful content that is easy for the algorithm to digest, but this is a lot harder than it sounds!
+If you want to get into the top spots in organic results, you should focus on producing content that Google's algorithm will rank highly.
+This involves creating unique, helpful content that is easy for the algorithm to digest, but this is much harder than it sounds!

 The SEO Basics: A Primer on On-Page SEO

-On-page optimisation involves how you’re building out your site.
-There are many ways to optimise your site’s content, but the primary goal should be to provide valuable and relevant content that answers questions a search engine user might have about your website.
-Google uses its proprietary algorithms for website ranking, but these algorithms are constantly evolving and changing.
+On-page optimisation involves how you're building out your site.
+There are many ways to optimise your site's content, but the primary goal should be to provide valuable and relevant content that answers questions a search engine user might have about your website.
+Google uses its proprietary algorithms for website ranking, which are constantly evolving and changing.